 The following tables present historical per share data for the Company and NAPW; pro forma per share data for the Company after giving effect to the Merger, the termination of NAPW's existence and S-corporation status and acquisition of NAPW by a C-corporation and unaudited pro forma equivalent per share data for NAPW with respect to the consideration that will be received in the form of shares of Company Common Stock.
-You should read these tables in conjunction with the historical audited and unaudited consolidated financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2013 and its Quarterly Report for the fiscal period ended March 31, 2014, attached hereto as Annex E and F, respectively, and the historical consolidated financial statements of NAPW contained elsewhere in this Information Statement.
-See the sections entitled "Where You Can Find More Information" beginning on page 55 and "NAPW's Management's Discussion and Analysis of Financial Condition and Results of Operations' beginning on page 40.
+You should read these tables in conjunction with the historical audited and unaudited consolidated financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2013, its Quarterly Report for the fiscal period ended March 31, 2014 and its Quarterly Report for the fiscal period ended June 30, 2014, attached hereto as Annex E, F and G, respectively, and the historical consolidated financial statements of NAPW contained elsewhere in this Information Statement.
+See the sections entitled "Where You Can Find More Information" beginning on page 55 and "NAPW's Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on page 40.